arnolddevos/modular-fsm/README.md

 ## The Problem

-A change in the specification of the FSM usually implies a change to one or more of the three principal types.
+A change in the specification of the FSM usually implies a change to one or more of the three principal types, `Command`, `Event` and `State`.

-The issue with a direct approach to implementing a FSM is that the change can then have widespread consequences in the state functions.
+The issue with a direct approach to implementing a FSM is that the a change here can have widespread consequences in the state functions.
 Inevitably, these impacts will go beyond the areas directly concerned with the specified change.